How To Secure Sponsors for Your Virtual Event

 How you’re going to set your event apart from other webinars, simulives or livestreams on a similar topic

-Your preferred sponsor may have already been approached by another host who is planning a presentation or seminar with a related theme.
+Your preferred sponsor may have already been approached by another host planning a presentation or seminar with a related theme.
 What can you offer that other event organizers can’t?

 For example, can you include more in-app features on the day that help to engage attendees?
 Will your platform enable you to collect, analyze and share the behavioral data generated from the event to prove that you’ve achieved what you set out to do?

-You may also find it useful to carry out a SWOT analysis of your virtual event program to date.
+You may also find conducting a SWOT analysis of your virtual event program helpful.
 Assessing the strengths and weaknesses of your approach can help you determine which gaps need to be filled — and, crucially, which brands might be able to fill them for you.

 Reach out to the brands that you believe are the best fit